waitasecant/PrimeNumbers/README.md

 # PrimeNumbers
-Getting primes up to the input stored in a .txt file usinf file handling
+Getting primes up to the input stored in a .txt file using file handling